jimmy-academia/downloadable/README.md

 right click on *.zip and chose "copy link url" to get the `<url>`
 `wget <url>`

+#### notes on slow downloads:
+We found that wget speeds vary largely from `14MB/s` all the way to `700KB/s` for trials within seconds appart.
+If the download speed is slow, stop the process and try again.
+We found that the suggestion in this [reference](https://stackoverflow.com/questions/94074/slow-wget-speeds-when-connecting-to-https-pages) does not work, and the download speed is mainly a matter of luck.

 ### extraction commands:
 `unzip celeba.zip`
 `7za e img_celeba.7z`